Apr 1, 2025

 "This is why I rely on AI," I thought to myself.
 "Without it, I might not have caught this until it was too late."

 I immediately adjusted his treatment plan, ensuring he had the right medication to boost his immune system and avoid complications.
 Jonathan was grateful that we had caught the issue early, and we continued to monitor his progress closely.
+The integration of AI in cancer care has been particularly valuable for early detection of treatment complications, enabling proactive interventions that can prevent serious adverse events.

 After months of treatment and careful monitoring, Mr X reached remission.
 We celebrated together—relieved, exhausted, but deeply grateful for the progress we had made.
 While AI had played a pivotal role in his care—offering early detection, personalized treatment, and real-time monitoring—it was the trust we built and the support I provided that made the most difference.